 (i) Falafel St. Jacques

-One of the best falafel makers in the city also serves baked items from the range of Jewish and Middle Eastern delicacies including meringue cookies and babka.
+One of the best falafel makers in the city also serves baked items from a range of Jewish and Middle Eastern delicacies including meringue cookies and babka.
 They also provide skewered chicken meals, vegetarian panini, and a huge selection of Mediterranean dressings.

 Address – 345 St Jacques St, Lachine, Quebec H8R 1E6